-SECOND: The date on which the Certificate of Incorporation of the Corporation was originally filed with the Secretary of State of the State of Delaware is December 28, 2004, and was amended and restated by the Restated Certificate of Incorporation filed with the Secretary of State of the State of Delaware on February 18, 2015, as amended by (i) a Certificate of Amendment to the Restated Certificate of Incorporation filed with the Secretary of State of the State of Delaware on July 10, 2018 and effective as of that date, (ii) a Certificate of Amendment to the Restated Certificate of Incorporation filed with the Secretary of State of the State of Delaware on August 28, 2019 and effective as of August 30, 2019, (iii) a Certificate of Amendment to Restated Certificate of Incorporation filed with the Secretary of State of the State of Delaware on June 25, 2020 and effective as of that date, (iv) a Certificate of Ownership and Merger Merging Kiora Pharmaceuticals, Inc. with and into EyeGate Pharmaceuticals, Inc., which included a change of the name of EyeGate Pharmaceuticals, Inc. to Kiora Pharmaceuticals, Inc., as filed with the Secretary of State of the State of Delaware on November 5, 2021 and effective as of November 8, 2021, and (v) a Certificate of Amendment to Restated Certificate of Incorporation filed with the Secretary of State of the State of Delaware on September 23, 2022 (as amended and restated, the "Certificate").
+SECOND: The date on which the Certificate of Incorporation of the Corporation was originally filed with the Secretary of State of the State of Delaware is December 28, 2004, and was amended and restated by the Restated Certificate of Incorporation filed with the Secretary of State of the State of Delaware on February 18, 2015, as amended by (i) a Certificate of Amendment to the Restated Certificate of Incorporation filed with the Secretary of State of the State of Incorporation filed with the Secretary of State of the State of Delaware on July 10, 2018 and effective as of that date, (ii) a Certificate of Amendment to the Restated Certificate of Incorporation filed with the Secretary of State of the State of Delaware on August 28, 2019 and effective as of August 30, 2019, (iii) a Certificate of Amendment to Restated Certificate of Incorporation filed with the Secretary of State of the State of Delaware on June 25, 2020 and effective as of that date, (iv) a Certificate of Ownership and Merger Merging Kiora Pharmaceuticals, Inc. with and into EyeGate Pharmaceuticals, Inc., which included a change of the name of EyeGate Pharmaceuticals, Inc. to Kiora Pharmaceuticals, Inc., as filed with the Secretary of State of Delaware on November 5, 2021 and effective as of November 8, 2021, and (v) a Certificate of Amendment to Restated Certificate of Incorporation filed with the Secretary of State of Incorporation filed with the Secretary of State of Incorporation filed with the Secretary of State of Delaware on November 5, 2021 and effective as of November 8, 2021, and (v) a Certificate of Amendment to Restated Certificate of Incorporation filed with the Secretary of State of the State of Delaware on September 23, 2022 (as amended and restated, the "Certificate").